themesberg/flowbite-mcp/README.md

 ### Environment variables

-Currently you only need the [Figma personal access token](https://help.figma.com/hc/en-us/articles/8085703771159-Manage-personal-access-tokens) if you want to enable the [igma to code generation tool.
+Currently you only need the [Figma personal access token](https://help.figma.com/hc/en-us/articles/8085703771159-Manage-personal-access-tokens) if you want to enable the Figma to code generation tool.

 ```bash
 // other options